Mistral Vibe CLI

 Mistral Vibe CLI is available as an extension, in Zed allowing you to use it directly inside your IDE via the Agent Communication Protocol.

-Be the first to start a discussion about Mistral Vibe CLI
+Be the first to start a conversation about Mistral Vibe CLI

 Free and open-source.
 Requires Mistral API key for cloud models or local model setup for offline use.